TexaProject/texa/README.md

 TEXA persists all your chat history in a local MongoDB instance, keeping your interrogation data private.
 You can install [MongoDB](https://docs.mongodb.com/manual/installation) and learn more about MongoDB [here](https://docs.mongodb.com/manual/tutorial/getting-started).

-TEXA using [MongoDB](https://docs.mongodb.com/manual/installation) to persist the conversation between AI and human for every session.

 ### Build on a local OS:

 Make sure your go version is 1.7+